AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

 **Uploading data (.csv files) to FTP folders or Box folders**

 Creating an FTP or Box account is a pre-requisite before you create a migration project.
-So, at this stage you can create a Migration Project and Sprint in Captivate Prime application.
+So, at this stage you can create a Migration Project and Sprint in Learning Manager application.
 Refer to **Data and content migration procedure** section in this page to create migration project.

 In FTP or Box account, click your project folder name and click the Sprint name.
 Inside the sprint folder, you can upload the .csv data files you intend to migrate.
 To upload, click Upload Files button at the top in Exavault FTP or Box server and drop the .csv files.
 A sample snapshot after uploading into ExaVault, is shown below for your reference.

 ![](assets/exavault-upload.png)

-You can come back to Captivate Prime migration project, click **Refresh **and view all the .csv data types being listed in your migration Sprint.
+You can come back to Learning Manager migration project, click **Refresh **and view all the .csv data types being listed in your migration Sprint.

 **Upload training content to Content folders**